loyjoy/academy/basic/menu/analytics/analytics.md

 ### 4.2.
 KPIs over time

 #### Sessions
+Displays the number of sessions.
+A session is added if the customer spends 30min of time in the chat after opening and receiving the first message.

 #### Session with interaction
+Displays the number of sessions where the customer has made an interaction, such as clicking on a button or typing something into the chat.

 #### New customers
+The number of 'New customers' counts all customers who have signed up with their email address.

 #### SOI reminder
+The number indicates how often single reminder opt-in was given.

 #### DOI reminder
+The number indicates how often double reminder opt-in was given.

 #### SOI Web push
+The number indicates how often single web push opt-in was given.

 #### DOI Web push
+The number indicates how often double web push opt-in was given.

 #### Year change

 ### 4.3.
 KPIs over time (cumulated)